aws-samples/aws-get-started-workshop/content/01-dev/01-perform-up-front-tasks/02-review-dev-environment-solution.md

 + Costs for builder teams' cloud resources are still allocated to their respective team development AWS accounts.

-+ Costs for shared VPC foundation resources are allocated to the Network AWS account.
++ Costs for shared VPC foundation resources are allocated to the **Network - Prod** AWS account.

 {{% notice tip %}}
 **Learn more about sharing VPC resources** See [NET320-R1 - The right AWS network architecture for the right reason](https://youtu.be/Ot1kcQfUIdg?t=1003) for more background on the benefits and practical considerations of sharing VPC resources.